mitschabaude/watever/README.md

 > 💡 For lowering, we didn't need an annotation like `#lift`: it happens automatically – just pass normal JS values to your WAT functions.
 This is possible because lowering leaves JS `number`s and `undefined` untouched, and thus preserves the behaviour of vanilla (unwrapped) Wasm modules.
 Apart from that, lowering transforms `string`, `TypedArray` and `ArrayBuffer` to pointers into Wasm memory, and passes all other JS objects as an opaque `i32` that represents an external reference (more on that later). <!-- (Internally, the length is just stored in the 4 bytes preceding the pointer.) --> <!-- (This is possible because lowering doesn't change vanilla Wasm modules.)  -->

-Another interesting part is how we create the new string in Wasm memory:
+Another notable part is how we create the new string in Wasm memory:

 ```wat
   (call $alloc (local.get $greeting_length)))